unchartedsoftware/salt-core/index.md

 Visualizing big data is hard.
 Overwhelming amounts of information often motivate the creation of highly aggregated visualizations, which can conceal localized patterns behind sums and averages. **Salt** helps you *transform* your data, so that it can be explored interactively at increasing levels of detail.

-In the example above, pickups and dropoffs from [NYC taxi data](http://www.andresmh.com/nyctaxitrips/) are plotted across hours of a single day.
+In the example above, 17 million GPS readings from [Microsoft's T-Drive dataset](http://research.microsoft.com/apps/pubs/?id=152883) are plotted using color intensity to represent density.
 Like a photograph, meaningful features and insights reveal themselves as you pan and zoom from an aggregate high-level view down to every conceivable local region.
-Here, **Salt** is used to project source data into the [torque](https://github.com/CartoDB/torque) format, and plotted using [Leaflet](https://github.com/Leaflet/Leaflet).
-[Try it yourself](https://github.com/unchartedsoftware/salt-examples/tree/master/torque-example)!
+Here, **Salt** is used to project source data into tiled images that can be added to a web map (in this case, [Leaflet](https://github.com/Leaflet/Leaflet)) with only a few lines of code.

 ## Scalable Analytic Layered Tiles